Greek Meatballs with Tzatziki Sauce (Tangy Dip)

 Essential Equipment Guide

-Mixing Bowl: A large mixing bowl is crucial for combining ingredients evenly, ensuring that flavors are consistently distributed throughout the meatballs.
-A stainless steel or glass bowl is ideal as it does not retain odors.
+Mixing Bowl: A large mixing bowl is crucial for combining the meatball ingredients thoroughly.
+A stainless steel bowl is ideal for keeping the mixture cool.

 Ingredients